rawitat/gtypist_lessons/programming_quotes.typ

 *:UNIX_25
 I:(25)
 S:Use # as an introducer for comments.
 It is good to have a way to embed :annotations and comments in data files.
-It’s best if they’re actually part of :the file structure, and so will be preserved by tools that know its format.
+It's best if they're actually part of :the file structure, and so will be preserved by tools that know its format.
  :For comments that are not preserved during parsing, # is the conventional start :character.